 SNS nails are one of the newest trends in the nail world.
-Although you can get the nails applied and removed at a salon, isn’t it more convenient do it yourself at home?
+Although you can get the nails applied and removed at a salon, isn’t it more convenient to do it yourself at home?

 Removing SNS nails at home may seem like an intimidating task.
 You don’t want to damage your precious nails, but you also don’t feel like going to the nail salon to get them removed.
 Well don’t worry, here are the expert tips you need to safely remove your SNS nails at home.